Ultan-Kearns/GestureBasedUIProject/README.md

 ## Premise

 This project is based on the popular game [Simon](https://en.wikipedia.org/wiki/Simon_(game)) which has the player memorise a series of colours creating a pattern which the player must re-enter.
 This is a gesture based project and will utilise voice recognition.
+I have modified this application to be hearing based as well as memory based as I am a guitarist and I thought it would be a fantastic idea to use an app that would be beneficial to my playing.

 ## Technical Information